CartoDB/documentation/app/content/analytics-toolbox-bq/overview/getting-access.md

 Upon creating a new connection to BigQuery, the email address associated with your CARTO account will be granted access to the Analytics Toolbox.
 For that to work successfully, this email address should be the same as the one you use to log into your BigQuery.
 This happens automatically when you sign in to CARTO using your Google Account.

-Once this access is granted, you can call any of the Analytics Toolbox functions or procedures directly from your BigQuery console.
+Once this access is granted, you can call any of the Analytics Toolbox functions or procedures available in the `bqcarto` (US multi-region) and `bqcartoeu` (EU multi-region) projects directly from your BigQuery console.

 ##### Connecting to BigQuery